 1. Wear resistance and color durability

-Thanks to anodising, aluminium becomes very resistant to corrosion and delamination.
+Anodising aluminium allows the material to become very resistant to corrosion and delamination.
 The surface is perfectly uniform, and the color is thus more brilliant and “metallic”, both on smooth and textured surfaces.
-Depending on the treatment of the anodising, the color changes and perfectly reproduces many different metals, from gold to copper, from titanium to iron, from brass to bronze.
+Depending on which anodising aluminium treatment is chosen, the color changes and perfectly reproduces many different metals, from gold to copper, from titanium to iron, from brass to bronze.
 The color is achieved by immersion.
 Aluminium thus absorbs the colored pigments and lasts very long, thanks to its resistance due to intimacy between the metal and the oxide layer

 These features make it particularly suitable for indoor and outdoor use.
 Strength, versatility, wide range of colors enable aluminium for use in an infinite number of projects, where the only limit is the creativity of the architect or designer.